Glasnevin Cemetery, Dublin

 *Tour prices fluctuate seasonally; check the official website for the latest rates.

 Getting there – Glasnevin Cemetery Museum is located on Finglas Road, Dublin 11.
 From O’Connell Street, Dublin Bus routes 4, 9, 40, 83 or 140 drop you directly at the entrance.
+The Drumcondra DART station is about 1.5 km away (a 20‑minute walk).
 Cyclists can use the on‑site bike racks beside the museum.

 Parking – A small car park accommodates up to 30 vehicles for a €2 fee.
 Additional street parking is available across the road near the Tower Café.